 Martin Sixsmith looks at how psychology is used in shaping our behaviour.

-Martin investigates the criminal mind and how psychology is used in the justice system.
+Martin investigates the criminal mind and how neuroscience is used in court.

 Martin Sixsmith examines the impact of neuroscience on the way we think, feel and act.

-Martin looks at how our DNA and the development of our brain informs who we are.
+How our DNA and the development of our brains inform who we are.